skjolber/json-log-domain/README.md

 }
 ```

+where the `global` fields are at the root of the message.
 # YAML definition format
 The relevant fields and tags are defined in a YAML file, from which Java sources are generated.
 Example definition: